willdurand/Negotiation/README.md

 Version `3.x` is the next major version of Negotiation.
-This version lives in the `master` branch, and should not be used in production yet (even if we try to keep it state as stable as we can).
+This version lives in the `master` branch, and should not be used in production yet (even if we try to keep its state as stable as we can).

 Unit Tests